aurovrata/cf7-grid-layout/cf7_notes.md

 **NOTE**: The `WPCF7_Validation $result` object already contains the invalid tags by the time the `wpcf7_validate_{$type}` filter is fired.
 In previous versions (<5.5.x), the filter was hooked by field validating functions and validation was taking place at that point.
 This no longer works, except for existing plugin extensions  that have yet to implement this new validation procedure.

-## A Adding extra schemas rules to the validation process
+## Adding extra schemas rules to the validation process

 In order to validate additional fields that are dynamically added by a user on the front-end such as repetitive field plugins, additional schema rules need to be added for each additional fields.